savonet/book/audio.md

 ### Adding

-Instead of switching between two sources, we can play them at the same time with the `add` operator, which takes a list of sources whose sound are to be added.
+Instead of switching between two sources, we can play them at the same time with the `add`\indexop{add} operator, which takes a list of sources whose sound are to be added.
 For instance, if we want to make a radio consisting of a microphone input together with background music (which is often called a "bed"), we can define